deepjavalibrary/djl-serving/serving/docs/management_api.md

 `PUT /workflows/{workflow_name}/{version}`

-* batch_size - the inference batch size.
-The default value is `1`.
-* max_batch_delay - the maximum delay for batch aggregation.
-The default value is 100 milliseconds.
-* max_idle_time - the maximum idle time before the worker thread is scaled down.
 * min_worker - the minimum number of worker processes.
 The default value is `1`.
 * max_worker - the maximum number of worker processes.
 The default is the same as the setting for `min_worker`.